doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - Abot’s tooltip
 	- Show item value/weight ratio in tooltip? = Yes
 	- Set remaining tooltip options to NO
+- Accidental Theft Protection
+	- Blacklist: select the "Books" filter and click "filter all" in the right pane (this will allow you to read owned books without toggling sneak first).
 - Book Pickup
 	- On by default? = No (use shift + e to pickup books without reading them)
 - Clock Block